diflores/score-monster/README.md

 **Make sure you don't push these files to a public repo on GitHub, BitBucket, GitLab, etc**.
 e.
 Run `git push heroku master`.
 f.
 The script is ready.
+g.
+You can check some more details of your deployment at Heroku dashboard.